General | Admissions | Financial Aid | Career Services | Sponsorship

 For some companies, sponsorship means providing students with complete tuition assistance and days off to attend classes.
 For others, it is an endorsement of the student’s future value to the organization.
 Ideally, sponsoring an employee in the Darden MBA for Executives program is part of his or her career development plan.

 At a minimum, sponsorship means that an employer endorses the student as a valuable member of its management team who is expected to make even greater contributions in the future, along with a statement that the company recognizes the student must be away from the office to attend classes.
+Visit the EMBA Sponsorship website for more information.

 Are employers required to provide financial support for students to attend the program?